 Tip #5 - Don't steal

 Whatever you do - Don't try to deal with it yourself

 If you don't take my advice and get a ticket, for heavens sake, don't try to deal with it yourself.
 Yes, your parents will be mad, but they won't be nearly as mad as they will be if they find out later what happens - and believe me they will be.
 More importantly, you can make decisions that could impact you later.
-Some offense carry license suspensions, and will be considered convictions that remain on your record.
+Some offenses carry license suspensions, and will be considered convictions that remain on your record.
 That can often be avoided, but not if you simply go in and pay the ticket so your parents won't find out.
 We have handled hundreds of these cases.
 At least give us a call and we can tell you your options.